mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 We should now see API Gateway as a trigger for our `calculate_mean` function.
 The endpoint should look something like `https://xx.execute-api.us-east-1.amazonaws.com/default/calculate_mean`.

 If we click on the link, we're taken to a page that just says "Internal Server Error."
 This is because our Lambda function is configured to expect a JSON with the field `nums`, but our browser's HTTP request doesn't have this field.
-The easiest way to add in this field is as a [query string parameter](https://www.positly.com/support/query-string-parameters/), where _the URL itself_ has `nums` and the array of values.
+An easy way to pass in this field is as a [**query string parameter**](https://www.positly.com/support/query-string-parameters/), where _the URL itself_ has `nums` and the array of values.
 So instead of `/default/calculate_mean`, we would have something like `/default/calculate_mean?nums=1,2,3`.

-So let's modify our Lambda function to be able to accept URL parameters.
+So let's modify our Lambda function to accept URL parameters.
 We'll add a try-except block, where we first try pulling the `nums` param from the query string (`event['queryStringParameters']`).
 We convert the string to a list of strings, then cast each number to float.
+If the user passes in a JSON (as we did previously), we just pull the `nums` array from the `event` object.

 {% include header-python.html %}
 ```python